Soheil-A-Neshat/RNA_check/README.md

 # Usage
 ./RNA_check [OPTIONS] [fasta_directory]
+options:
+-h     Print this Help
+-i     Path to MAGs fasta directory
+-x     MAGs format (default: fa)
+-r     Path to tRNAScan-SE output directory (containing .o files)
+-t     Path to barrnap output directory (containing gff files)
+-o     Output directory

+* Can either provide the MAGs fasta directory or rRNA and tRNA annotation directories.
+* If provide both options RNA_check will ignore the annotation directories and will do the annotation.

 # Citation
 Please cite "Neshat, S. A. (2022).
 Microbiome studies on anaerobic digestion using genome–resolved multi–omics."